shanu-rajmaniar/CP-templates-and-implementation-/README.md

 # CP-templates-and-implementation-of-DS-
-Implementation of DS generally used in Competitive Programming.
+Implementation of Data Structures and Algorithms generally used in Competitive Programming.